 5 years of economic forecasts for more than 30 economic indicators.

 |Exchange Rate||23,173||0.01 %||Jan 01|

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices increased 0.62% in July over the previous month, picking up from June's 0.19% rise.
+Consumer prices increased 0.18% in April over the previous month, which was below March's 0.70% rise.

-Industrial output decreased 0.6% in year-on-year terms in July, which contrasted June's 2.6% increase.
+Industrial output increased 21.1% in year-on-year terms in March, which was above February's 18.2% increase.